nomnivore/ollama.nvim/README.md

   opts = { stream = true } -- optional, default is false
 }
 ```

+Instead of returning a callback function, you can also return `false` or `nil`
+to indicate that the prompt should be cancelled and not be sent to the LLM.
+This can be useful for actions that require a selection or for other criteria not being met.

 Actions can also be written without the table keys, like so: